Our Common Reading Program

 MacReads is Macalester's common reading program is focused on our first year students, but we invite the entire Macalester community to join and engage in a discussion about a selected title.
 During orientation there will be events related to the book.
 More information will be posted as dates and times become available.

-The MacReads Selection Committee choses the common reading for each academic year based on input received from the wider Macalester community.
-The committee includes representatives from Academic Programs, Alumni Relations, the Dean of Students office, Campus Programs, the Dewitt Wallace Library, the Serie Center for Scholarship and Teaching, SAC, faculty and other invited or selected campus representatives.
+The MacReads Selection Committee choses the common reading for each academic year based on the theme selected for the annual International Roundtable.
+The committee includes representatives from Academic Programs, Alumni Relations, the Dean of Students office, Campus Programs, the Dewitt Wallace Library,and the Serie Center for Scholarship and Teaching.

 Criteria for the selection includes:

-- Critical Thinking - to be intellectually stimularing, stretch students' minds, encourage students to think about issues they might not have before
+- Critical Thinking - to be intellectually stimulating, stretch students' minds, encourage students to think about issues they might not have before

 - Style - enjoyable, engaging, reasonable length, with an accessible writing style.